MRMYSTERY003/sketchpy/README.md

 - we spend `hours` to implement these algorithms and making you to access these with just 3 lines
 - consider `supporting` our work.
 - even a single `rupee` conunts.
-- upi id s`riramanand23@okicici`
+- upi id `sriramanand23@okicici`
-- scan and encourage us to develop more features
+- scan and encourage us to develop more features or use the `short url` to get the svg file

 ![gpay qr code](https://user-images.githubusercontent.com/80098044/177810955-d9e1dae5-e84e-4839-a806-da76f93cb27e.jpg)